lemonrock/tcp-engine/README.md

 Implementation of these RFCs is limited to passive parsing and validation of options to make sure they are not being used as an attack vector.

+* RFC 6994 Shared Use of Experimental TCP Options[^No validation of `ExID`s is undertaken and duplicate `ExID`s are not detected]
 * RFC 5926 Cryptographic Algorithms for the TCP Authentication Option (TCP-AO)
 * RFC 5925 The TCP Authentication Option[^We also validate that the MD5 option is not present when the TCP authentication option is present, and vice versa]
 * RFC 5562 Adding Explicit Congestion Notification (ECN) Capability to TCP's SYN/ACK Packets
 * RFC 5482 TCP User Timeout Option[^This option can not be captured using syncookies and so can not be used]
+    * In addition, detection of a squatting option used by some CDNs is also supported and distringuished.
 * RFC 4782 Quick-Start for TCP and IP[^Recent discoveries have indicated that Quick-Start is vulnerable to attack]
 * RFC 4727 Experimental Values In IPv4, IPv6, ICMPv4, ICMPv6, UDP, and TCP Headers